TakeLab/podium/docs/README.md

 # Podium Documentation

 ## Generating documentation from source
-First, make sure that your environment is set up as described in the [Getting started](https://github.com/FilipBolt/takepod/blob/master/README.md#getting-started) section.
+First, make sure that your environment is set up as described in the [Getting started](https://github.com/mttk/podium/blob/master/README.md#getting-started) section.
 Additionally, install Sphinx using e.g.
 ```
-pip install -U Sphinx
+pip install -U sphinx
 ```
-Finally, make sure you are positioned in the documentation root directory, i.e. `takepod/docs`.
+Finally, make sure you are positioned in the documentation root directory, i.e. `podium/docs`.

 ### Building the HTML docs
 Run